qzhang503/proteoQ/README.md

 devtools::install_github("qzhang503/proteoQ")
 ```

-## Application - Data F003485.csv
+## Application
 In this section we illustrate the following applications of `proteoQ`:

-1. Summarization of PSM data to peptide and protein reports.
+* Summarization of PSM data to peptide and protein reports.
-2. Basic informatic analysis with the peptide and protein data.
+* Basic informatic analysis with the peptide and protein data.

 ### Set up the experiments